Brent moved in recently, and can I just say?

 See how much more space you have?
 Aren’t you ten thousand times happier?
 I feel lighter than air when I go through my closet.
 I’m always surprised by how much I can get rid of, and I’m very rarely wishing I had something I donated.
 Plus, it gives me street cred to tell Brent that he must be “such a fashionista” because he has more sweaters than I.

-Stuff accumulates even when we’re not paying attention.
-Scratch that.
-Especially when we’re not paying attention.
+Stuff accumulates even when we’re paying attention.
+And even more so when we’re not paying attention.
 Host a clothing swap quarterly.
 Arrange for a nonprofit to pick up the stuff that doesn’t get swapped.
 Reap the tax benefits.

 You start a minimalist wardrobe by a simple process of elimination.
 Keep the things you like, and get rid of the rest.
 Sounds easy, but it isn’t.